May 6, 2026

 — The correct sequence: $1,000 starter emergency fund → one-month buffer → full 3–6 month emergency fund

 The buffer account vs emergency fund question comes up frequently because both involve keeping money set aside in a dedicated account — and the difference between them is not immediately obvious.
 The distinction is the type of problem each one solves.
 The buffer account solves a timing problem: your bills are due before your paycheck arrives, and the cash flow buffer keeps one month of expenses funded in advance so timing never matters.
 The emergency fund solves a shock problem: something unexpected and expensive happens, and you need money that was not in your budget.
-The complete buffer account system framework is in the Buffer Account Systems guide.
+The complete buffer account framework is inside the one-month cash buffer strategy cluster.

 These are not overlapping functions.
 A buffer account filled with one month of essential expenses is not available for emergency use — if it were, the timing system would fail that month.
 An emergency fund is not meant to float monthly bills — if it were, it would be depleted by regular expenses rather than preserved for genuine shocks.
-Each account protects against a different failure mode, and the difference between buffer vs emergency fund is the difference between cash flow protection and financial shock absorption.
-The financial stability guide covers both layers of this system together.
+Each account protects against a different failure mode, and the buffer account vs emergency fund distinction is the difference between cash flow protection and financial shock absorption.

 What Each Account Is Designed For